Erasmus+ for Internships in Europe

 General conditions

-- for internships during studies (internship semester or voluntary internship), theses abroad and for internships after graduation
+- for internships during studies (internship semester, clinical internship or voluntary internship), theses abroad and for internships after graduation

-- Maximum Erasmus+ funding period 12 months in Bachelor and 12 months in Master, several Erasmus+ mobilities can be carried out until the maximum funding period is reached
+- maximum funding period is 12 months per study period (incl. zero-grant); several Erasmus+ mobilities can be carried out in one study period until the maximum funding period is reached

 Programme countries